 By combining all these strategies into one cohesive unit, campaigns can communicate their message more clearly and with a more significant impact than ever before, resulting in improved results on election day.

-Integrated Political Marketing Campaign techniques offer both candidates and cause an invaluable advantage over their competitors who may need to take advantage of this approach.
+Integrated Political Marketing Campaign techniques offer both candidates and causes an invaluable advantage over their competitors who may need to take advantage of this approach.

 Integrated Political Marketing Campaigns (IPMCs) are becoming increasingly popular in politics, with many of the most successful campaigns utilizing this approach.